Conoscere and sapere in Italian

 girl smiling and reading a newspaper

-Usage examples of conoscere
+Usage examples for conoscere

 Federico conosce bene il tedesco.